DataFire/OneDB/web/docs/markdown/Overview.md

 OneDB lets you create cloud-enabled apps without having to worry about or pay for backend infrastructure.

-OneDB is an open-source Backend-as-a-Service, similar to [Firebase](https://firebase.google.com/).
+OneDB is an open-source decentralized backend.
-Anyone can host a OneDB instance, and end-users can decide where to store their data.
+Anyone can host a OneDB instance, and end-users can decide where they want to store their data.
 This means end-users have complete control and ownership over their data.

 OneDB takes care of authentication, data validation,